-Contemporary, rustic, commercial, ethereal—throw a dart at a thesaurus and you’ll find an apt description for the George Nelson Bubble Lamps.
+Contemporary, rustic, commercial, ethereal—throw a dart at a thesaurus and you’ll find an apt description for the iconic George Nelson Bubble Lamps.
 This beloved and recognizable collection has been a fixture in stylish interiors since the early 1950s, after prolific designer George Nelson was inspired by some silk-covered Swedish lamps, which were beautiful but expensive and tedious to produce.

 Nelson’s interpretations embraced the mid-century modern ideal of using cutting-edge materials and manufacturing; instead of silk, the Bubble series uses a plastic spray developed by the U.S. military post-WWII.
 The resulting collection is an icon of modernist style.